gastrodamus/popular/README.md

 ### Delete (DELETE)

-Delete one review record from the database.
+Delete one dish record from the database.

 `DELETE /:restaurantId/popular/`